COVID-19 safety update

-- Each Diggerland site has disabled parking spaces in the car park and disabled guests are entitled to a free carer ticket
+- Each Diggerland site has disabled parking spaces in the car park

 - Pathways are either concrete, gravelled or tarmac making them accessible for wheelchairs

-- As Diggerland uses real construction equipment the machines may not all be suitable, or provide easy access, for disabled visitors
+- As Diggerland uses real construction equipment, the machines may not all be suitable, or provide easy access for disabled visitors

 - For more information see Diggerland’s accessibility page